-Superintendents - Becky Crockford Check-In by 10:00 a.m., Thursday Judging Time: 8:00 a.m., Thursday Horticulture Judging Contest, 11:00 a.m.-1:00 p.m., Friday
+Superintendents - Becky Crockford Check-in by 10:00 a.m., Thursday Judging Time: 8:00 a.m., Thursday

+Horticulture Judging Contest, 11:00 a.m.-1:00 p.m., Friday

-- 1. Read General Rules. - 2.
-4-H/FFA members may enter a maximum of eight (8) entries in this department.
-More than one (1) entry per class is allowed with each entry a different fruit, vegetable, flower or herb.
+- Read General Rules. - 4-H members may enter a maximum of eight (8) entries in this department.
+More than one (1) entry per class is allowed with each entry a different fruit, vegetable, flower, or herb.
 Only one (1) entry per Garden Display (class U2800) will be allowed.
-All materials must be grown or collected by 4-H/FFA member rather than purchased, unless otherwise noted. - 3.
-Fruit & vegetable entries must be displayed on Styrofoam or heavy paper plates.
-(Classes U2805-U2807) - 4.
-Refer to the publications Exhibiting Fruits and Vegetables, C-405 and Preparing Cut Flowers for Exhibit, 4H-826 (available at Extension Office) as guide in preparing exhibits.
-Quality and condition of exhibit will be considered.
-Choose vegetables/fruit/flowers for exhibit that will hold up well during the fair.
+All materials must be grown or collected by 4-H members rather than purchased unless otherwise noted. - Fruit & vegetable entries must be displayed on Styrofoam or heavy paper plates.
+(Classes U2805-U2807) - Refer to the publications Exhibiting Fruits and Vegetables, C-405, and Preparing Cut Flowers for Exhibit, 4H-826 (available at Extension Office) as a guide in preparing exhibits.
+The quality and condition of the exhibit will be considered.
+Choose vegetables/fruits/flowers for the exhibit that will hold up well during the fair.
 Avoid over-ripe or over-mature specimens.
-Those that are slightly under-ripe or slightly immature when picked may last longer. - 5.
-Produce exhibits may be sold at the food sale.. - A Champion and Reserve Champion may be selected from the vegetable/fruit and floriculture exhibits.
-A Grand Champion and Reserve Grand Champion may be selected from the champions, if quality merits.
+Those that are slightly underripe or slightly immature when picked may last longer. - Produce exhibits may be sold at the food sale. - A Champion and Reserve Champion may be selected from the vegetable/fruit and floriculture exhibits.
+A Grand Champion and Reserve Grand Champion may be selected from the champions if quality merits.